Heltec-Aaron-Lee/Heltec-Aaron-Lee.github.io/en/user_manual/lora_maximum_communication_distance_test.md

   **Both Sender and Receiver should config to a same BAND.**

-- Enable 20dBm maximum LoRa output power in your sender (some country or location not allow 20dBm, please refer to local laws), add this code behind `Heltec.begin`:
+- Set 20dBm maximum LoRa output power in your sender (some country or location not allow 20dBm, please refer to local laws):

-  `LoRa.setTxPowerMax(20);`
+  `LoRa.setTxPower(20,RF_PACONFIG_PASELECT_PABOOST); //20dB output must via PABOOST`